 Every so often you’ll find users of different VPN services post their connection and troubleshooting issues either through social media or official pages of the service providers.

-One such issue is when ExpressVPN won’t work with Netflix, but this is just among the many, because VPN connections are affected by a myriad of factors that impact on the speeds or accessibility.
+One such issue is when ExpressVPN won’t work with Netflix, but this is just among the many because VPN connections are affected by a myriad of factors that impact the speeds or accessibility.

 This article is for users who are getting an ExpressVPN Netflix error, or rather, ExpressVPN won’t work with Netflix, so try some of the solutions listed below and see if it helps.